Jayancv/PIGenerator/src/templates/prompt_template_save.md

-You aim to save the DWSIM layout as PDF file
+You aim to save the DWSIM layout as PNG image file [code]
-[code]

-Add the above code in given sample 'Add DWSIM code here -- Add task specific code here ' Also change file names to relevant task names. 'taskName'
+Add the above code in given sample 'Add DWSIM code here -- Add task specific code here' comment.
+No placeholders inside the python code.
+Also change file name of image to relevant task names.

 NOTE : Final output should contain all the code with correction of previous code (Full code).

-## Answer

-### Task 1

 ```python
 import clr